bomatson/bomatson.github.com/_posts/2013-09-11-becoming-a-programmer.md

 ---
 layout: post
 title: "Becoming a Programmer"
-description: "What it takes to choose a software engineering career"
+description: "What it takes to choose a begin engineering career"
 category: programming
 tags: [ruby-on-rails, learning, programming]
 ---